 The Open Supervised Device Protocol (OSDP) is an access control communication protocol recently adopted by the Security Industry Association (SIA) to improve interoperability among access control and security products.
-It is currently in the process of becoming an IEC international standard (IEC Committee Draft Version 60839-11-5).
+OSDP became an international IEC standard in 2020.

 Compared to its Wiegand predecessor, the emerging OSDP standard offers:

 - More Security: OSDP v2 with Secure Channel protects readers against hacking using AES-128 encryption.

 - More Functionality: OSDP uses 2 wires instead of 10+, allows for multi-drop installation, supervises connections to indicate reader malfunctions, is scalable to connect more field devices, and more.